 One would have access to the other's confidential information, including payroll and personnel records.

 When members become related and their working relationship falls within this policy, one member may be required to transfer to another available position, No person shall be employed, appointed or promoted to a position where he or she reports directly to another member of NFPD with whom the member is related without Board approval.
-If not approved by the Board and neither member voluntarily transfers or resigns, the Chief may terminate or transfer one of the two members, in thier discretion.
+If not approved by the Board and neither member voluntarily transfers or resigns, the Chief may terminate or transfer one of the two members, in theirtheir discretion.
 The fact that an individual is related to a member, or may have a relationship with a member, shall not be given any consideration in NFPD’s decision to hire or appoint, or not to hire or appoint, or to continue to employ or retain, that individual, unless NFPD reasonably believes that hiring or appointing the individual will compromise or impair the individual’s ability to perform the essential functions of the position, or will compromise or impair the ability of a current member to perform the essential functions of his or her position.
 A member shall not be given preferential treatment in any manner as a result of that individual being related to, or having a relationship with another NFPD member, or director.

 Junior Program membership is an obvious exemption to the above policy.
 Junior members are expected to be supervised by parent members when present.
 If a conflict arises from Junior member participation the matter will be brought to the Chief for resolution.